 Being healthy and having a perfect figure is not something you can achieve by two weeks effort imperishably.
 What you need is LIFESTYLE MODIFICATION.

 The answer to every question is not a low diet, the answer is a healthy diet and balance is the key to getting it right.
-Now what do i mean by a healthy diet.
-It means eating a wide variety of foods in the right proportions and consuming its right amount to maintain a healthy body weight.
+Now, what do I mean by a healthy diet?
+It means eating a wide variety of foods in the right proportions and consuming its.

 Nutritionists have explained, that our nutritional needs vary according to our sex age size and activity levels and have scheduled the different daily nutrient requirements for men and women.
-Typically a women require less nutrients than men with the exception of salt and fiber.
+Typically women require fewer nutrients than men with the exception of salt and fiber.